Guilamb/Guilamb/README.md

 ## Welcome on Guilamb's profile
 ---

-I'm a French DevOps engineer in the final stages of my studies.
-Currently, I am an apprentice at Orange, where I work on Paas-template, which has recently switch to a private repository.
+I'm a French DevOps engineer.

 I'm also developing a Discord bot to learn Rust and sharpening my Kubernetes skills on a k3s cluster.
 It might seem overkill, but it's definitely fun!